 Portuguese is a beautiful, sensual language that is also one of the top 10 most-spoken languages in the world.
-It’s popularity means that brands hoping to appeal to a Portuguese speaking audience should always have translation as one of the tools in their box.
+Translation from Portuguese to English is a great tool to help bridge the gap between cultures and reach out to a globalized, English-speaking audience.

-We’ve spoken at some length about why it’s so important to localise content, a practice which includes translation from English into the native language of your target audience.
-It helps you appear so much more sincere and likeable and it is an important step to tailoring your content to speak to a global audience.
+We’ve spoken at some length about why it’s so important to localize content, a practice that includes translation from English into the native language of your target audience.
+It helps you appear so much more sincere and likable and it is an important step to tailoring your content to speak to a global audience.
 When you can achieve content that looks and feels local, you’re opening up your market and broadening your reach, which is never not a good thing.

 Portuguese shares a similar alphabet and punctuation to English.
 The similar writing system means that Portuguese is not as difficult to translate as an idiomatic language like Chinese and Japanese.